 Meanwhile, the preponderance of shells, fish vertebrae, bird bones, turtle bones, and mammal bones speak volumes of the ancient Chamorro diet.

-The discover of pottery suggest the early settlers at the site cooked starchy foods.
-A “lusung”, a traditional mortar and pestle used for pounding starches, was also found at the archeological site.
+The discovery of pottery suggested the early settlers at the site cooked starchy foods.
+A “lusung,” a traditional mortar and pestle used for pounding starches, was also found at the archeological site.

 Based on preliminary data from the isotope studies done at Idaho State University, the settlers of the Garapan site survived on marine resources, breadfruit, rice, taro and yam for sustenance.